 And now, after years and years of hard work and a bit of luck, I have two books on the shelf!
 I am part of two important conversations.

-I hope you will explore my works so far: The Risk of Sorrow: Conversations with Holocaust Survivor, Helen Handler, and Dancing with a Demon.
+I hope you will explore my works so far: The Risk of Sorrow: Intimate Conversations with a Holocaust Survivor, and Dancing with a Demon.

 I am forever the teacher, only now my classroom is much larger.